Fazelmohammadii/MasterThesisProject/scripts/README.md

 - **MutationalSpectrum.R**: Creates the mutational spectrum and performs statistical analysis of the mutations in CH and AML conditions.
   - **Usage**: Generates mutational spectrum plots and statistical summaries to compare CH and AML mutations.

-- **MutationalSignatures.R**: Analyzes the mutational signatures based on the COSMIC catalogues.
+- **MutationalSignatures.R**: Analyzes the mutational signatures based on the COSMIC catalogs.
   - **Usage**: Identifies and compares mutational signatures in the dataset using established COSMIC signatures.

 - **FeatureEngineering.R**: Creates new features and prepares the dataset for machine learning model training.